Plan the best road trip from Quito to Cuenca

 At the same time, you will see small indigenous villages, where time seems to stand still, spellbinding landscapes, and much more.

-Watch this video for some of the highlights along the way.
+Watch this video for some of the highlights along the way on your road trip from Quito to Cuenca

 1.- Quito – First World Heritage Site

-Start by spending a day at the historical center of Quito, admiring the colonial churches, sculptures, and paintings.
+Start by spending a day at the historical center of Quito, admiring the colonial churches, sculptures, and museums.
 Quito is the capital city of Ecuador, with approx. 3 million inhabitants.

 The city is located in a valley formed from the many layers of ashes that resulted in over 60 m of sediment from the volcanoes surrounding the city.